 Why study Chemistry

-Since we are an online tutoring company, we have the best online Chemistry Tutors in the UK, and you can sign up here to work with them for your Chemistry problems and coursework in minutes.
-Looking at the profiles of our Chemistry Studies tutors, you will be able to find Oxford and Cambridge educated Chemistry tutors, Chemistry Studies tutors from the Russel group, Chemistry Studies tutors for GCSE, A Level, 11+ exams and Chemistry Studies tutors for 13+ exams.
+Since we are an online tutoring company, we have the best online Chemistry Tutors in the UK.
+You can sign up here to work with them for your Chemistry problems and coursework in a matter of minutes.
+Looking at our Chemistry tutors profiles, you will be able to find Chemistry tutors from University of Oxford, University of Cambridge and the Russell group.

 Teach9 loves to share!
 Below is a list of key topics, which we think you should really focus on if you're aiming for a grade C and above in your Chemistry GCSE and A Level exams.

 Here you have a list of top 10 resources that we think you may find useful:

 The BBC GCSE Bitesize website covers all of the important topics that you need to know for your exams, so it can be a good place to start your revision.
 It can be particularly helpful if you are studying science through the AQA, Edexcel or OCR exam boards, as it has sections specifically designed for each of these courses.
 However, as long as you can avoid unnecessary topics that is not covered in your syllabus, you can still find some useful videos, quizzes and other resources here to help you with all of your chemical questions.

 Learn is another useful, video-based resource, where you can watch and rate videos on a wide range of different topics.
 The GCSE level videos cover many different topics, including ionic and covalent bonding, chemical reactions and the alkali metals, So if you want to cover a particular idea in your revision, you will probably find something useful here.